 Surveying the vines and quaint little villages in every direction, I couldn’t help feeling that, no matter what the future holds, in this part of France at least, it is certain to be delicious.
 As I reached into the pocket of my jacket, I noticed something small rattling around.
 It was the small champagne-fragrant ceramic plaque from Chateau de Sacy, a gift to every guest at the end of their stay.
 The perfume accompanying us on our drive back home, a new sensory memory engraved forever on the memory stick of my brain.

 We have decided to experience our travels differently from now on, never to rush or try to see the most, but to slow down and be our best.
-Enjoying the simple things in life, taking time to be still and..breathe.
+Enjoying the simple things in life, taking time to stand still and..breathe.